top of page

 The World Geospatial Industry Council is an association of companies representing the entire ecosystem of geospatial industry.
 WGIC endeavors to enhance the role of the geospatial industry and strengthen its contribution in global economy and society.
 We facilitate exchange of knowledge within the geospatial industry and co-creation of larger business opportunities for the geospatial industry.
 We represent business interest, share perspectives of the geospatial industry and undertake policy advocacy and dialogue with public authorities, multilateral agencies and other relevant bodies.

-Ecopia spkr widget.png
+Ecopia new spkr logo.png

 Ecopia's mission is to digitize the world using AI.
 We provide foundational information for critical decision-making, improve the welfare of societies, efficiency of economies, and health of environments.
 Ecopia specializes in extracting insight from geospatial big data.
 Our intelligent systems leverage groundbreaking advancements in artificial intelligence to convert high-resolution imagery of our earth into HD Vector Maps, which are embedded into critical applications around the world.